What Does the Student Debt Relief Plan Mean for You?

 Where and when should I apply?

-The application to sign up for student loan forgiveness is set to be released in early October 2022.
-You can sign up for email updates on the U.S. Department of Education website.
-The application will be available until December 31, 2023.
+The application to sign up for student loan forgiveness is now available until December 31, 2023—however, debt discharges are still temporarily blocked by court order.
+You can sign up for email updates on the U.S. Department of Education website for any additional news on the application.

 What if I am a current student and have no income?